Thick and creamy with the sweet, fruity flavor of raspberries, our raspberry mousse recipe makes a delicious cake filling and a standalone dessert.

 Instructions

-• Place a mixing bowl and whisk in the fridge to chill while you make the raspberry sauce.
-You will use the chilled bowl when you whip the mascarpone and cream.
+- Place a mixing bowl and whisk in the fridge to chill.
+You will use the chilled bowl when you whip the cream.

-• Place the raspberries, sugar and lemon juice in a saucepan.
+- Place the raspberries, sugar and lemon juice in a saucepan.
 Cook over medium heat, breaking it up with a fork or potato masher.
-Cook, stirring frequently for 10 to 12 minutes.
+Bring the mixture to a boil.
+Continue cooking for 15 to 20 minutes until thick.

-• Place a strainer over a bowl and pour the raspberry mixture into the strainer.
-Push the mixture through the strainer to get as much juice and pulp into the bowl as possible.
-You should have 1-1/4 cups to 1-1/3 cups of sauce in the bowl.
+- Place a strainer over a bowl and pour the raspberry mixture into the strainer.
+Push the mixture through the strainer.
+You should have 1-1/4 cups to 1-1/3 cups of seedless jam.
 Toss out the seeds.
+Place the jam in the fridge to cool (If you are starting with store bought jam, pass 1-1/3 cups through a strainer to remove the seeds).

-• Place 1/4 cup of water in a small microwavable bowl.
-Sprinkle the gelatin over the top of the water and let it sit for 3 to 5 minutes.
+- Place ¼ cup of water in a small microwavable bowl.
+Sprinkle the gelatin over the top of the water, give it a stir, and let it sit for 3 to 5 minutes.
+This will hydrate (or bloom) the gelatin.

-• Place the bowl in the microwave for 6 to 12 seconds stopping to stir every 3 seconds until it gets liquified.
+- When the gelatin absorbs all the water, place the bowl in the microwave.
+Zap it for 10 to 20 seconds stopping to stir every 4 seconds until it is dissolved, liquified and slightly warm to the touch.
 Do not cook the gelatin mixture too much as high heat will destroy the thickening power of the gelatin.

-• Keep chilled until time to serve.
+- Keep chilled until time to serve.
 The mousse will thicken even more after 4 to 6 hours in the fridge.
+If you have leftover jam, you can thin it out with a splash of water and use it to swirl into the mousse or layer it in parfait glasses.

 Notes